Hazards & Solutions

 Hazard:

-Slips, trips and falls on stairways are a major source of injuries and fatalities among construction workers.
+major source of injuries and fatalities among construction workers.

 Trenching